andreasN78/Parking-Meter/README.md

 # Database Creation

-In order to use database you have to install phpMyAdmin and browse database file from project folder.Then you can start the server.
+In order to use database you have to install phpMyAdmin and browse database file from   Web/DB/parking2.sql

+Then you can start the server